Manderby/NALib/doc/Readme.txt

 naStopRuntime();

-The runtime system will be enhanced in future versions to other NALib structs and probably even custom types.
-Other enhancements of the runtime system may be possible like deallocation pools or even some sort of garbage collection or (in the far future) just-in-time compilation.
+The runtime system may be enhanced in future versions like with deallocation pools or even some sort of garbage collection or (in the far future) just-in-time compilation.